damonhook/aos-statshammer/client/public/static/about.md

 ## And more

-Keep an eye on the releases, or the Reddit page to get notified of new additions
+Keep an eye on the [Github Releases](https://github.com/damonhook/aos-statshammer/releases), or the [Reddit page](https://www.reddit.com/r/AoSStatshammer) to get notified of new additions

 ## Notes